Defense Industries Organization: Operations

 In 1987, the DIO was governed by a mixed civilian-military board of directors and a managing director responsible for the actual management and planning activities.
 Although the DIO director was accountable to the deputy minister of defense for logistics, it was the president of Iran, in his capacity as the chairman of the SDC, had ultimate responsibility for all DIO operations.

 Since 1992, it also has produced its own tanks, armored personnel carriers, missiles, a submarine, and a fighter plane.

 Today, the DIO has more than 35,000 employees, 30% of whom are university graduates.
 It is also the key organisation driving Iran's significant military industry.

-In 2007, following events in Iran's Nuclear Program, the United Nations Security Council placed sanctions against Iran forbidding it from exporting any form of weapons.
+In 2007, following events in Nuclear program of Iran, the United Nations Security Council placed sanctions against Iran forbidding it from exporting any form of weapons.

 Products

 The products of the Defense Industries Organization have a wide range and even include civilian products, and in total, all military equipment and tools of the armed forces related to this organization.
 Among the military products of this organization, the following can be mentioned: